-The lunar phase is a Waxing Gibbous.
-Today we will have 6 hours and 24 minutes of sun.
-The solar transit will be at 12:08 h and the length of time the moon will be visible will be 13 hours and 56 minutes.
+The lunar phase is a Waxing Crescent.
+Today we will have 13 hours and 55 minutes of sun.
+The solar transit will be at 13:14 h and the length of time the moon will be visible will be 7 hours and 53 minutes.

-The tidal coefficient today is 60 (average).
-At noon the tidal coefficient increases to 63 to end the day with a tidal coefficient of 65.
-The tide heights today are 4.1 m, 1.8 m, 4.3 m and 1.5 m.
+The tidal coefficient today is 47, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient drops to 46 to end the day with a tidal coefficient of 48.
+The tide heights today are 3.9 m, 1.6 m, 3.9 m and 1.7 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Scrabster which is of 5.4 m and a minimum height of 0.4 m.

-The solunar fishing calendar in Scrabster tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Scrabster tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Scrabster.
 The times are generated in local time in Scotland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: